The Warehouse Group is moving its IT systems to the cloud as part of its digital transformation to improve customer experience.

 Timothy Kasbe, The Warehouse Group chief information officer and chief digital officer, says the move is part of an infrastructure modernisation to enhance the customer experience in-store and online.

-This move will see a consolidation from ten multi-vendor data centres to two and will make it easier and more cost effective to manage Group IT infrastructure.
+This move will see a consolidation from ten multi-vendor data centers to two and will make it easier and more cost effective to manage Group IT infrastructure.

 As part of the managed cloud service, IBM will provide a single view dashboard for more efficient management, standardised billing and dynamically matching resources with demand.